Getting your child ready for school

 There are a variety of educational programs to assist children with disabilities.
-Most of these fall under the Individuals with Disabilities Education Act (IDEA), a federal law that addresses the needs of children with disabilities.
+Most of these fall under the Individuals with Disabilities Education Act (IDEA), the federal law that addresses the needs of children with disabilities.

 Understanding IDEA

-IDEA makes funds available for states and cities to assist in the education of infants, toddlers, preschoolers, children, and youth with disabilities.
+IDEA makes funds available for states and cities to assist in the education of infants, toddlers, preschoolers, children and youth with disabilities.

 As much as possible, all children with disabilities should be educated in the regular education environment.
 In order to remain eligible for federal funds, states must ensure that children with disabilities receive a complete individual evaluation and assessment of their specific needs.